omaression/odin-landing-page/README.md

-# odin-landing-page
+# world-religions

-Check out the live preview of this project on https://omaression.github.io/odin-landing-page/
+Check out the live preview of this project on https://omaression.github.io/world-religions/

-This project is a simple landing page using flex boxes; it was constructed as instructed by The Odin Project.
+This project is a Service Project.
+It is intended as an assignment for my World Religions class.

+Feel free to contribute to the project.